List of doctoral degrees awarded by country: Netherlands

 The Netherlands does not distinguish between different research doctorates bestowed by research universities.
 All research doctorates are Ph.D. without any further specification.
-These doctorates are the only Dutch doctorates formally allowing the use of the title "doctor".
-The Netherlands has one professional doctorate in Engineering bestowed by the (research) universities of technology (at its start called PDEng - professional doctorate in engineering but since renamed).
-Since 2023, Dutch Universities of Applied Sciences have piloted the Professional Doctorate (UAS-PD), a practice-oriented doctoral program designed to develop research professionals within applied sciences.
+Under Dutch law only those with a PhD can use the title "doctor".

+The Netherlands has one professional doctorate in Engineering bestowed by the (research) universities of technology (first abbreviated as PDEng - professional doctorate in engineering but since renamed to EngD).

+Since 2023, Dutch Universities of Applied Sciences have been piloting a Professional Doctorate (UAS-PD), a practice-oriented doctoral program designed to develop research professionals within applied sciences.
 Unlike traditional PhD programs, the UAS-PD emphasizes solving practical challenges in professional contexts.
-Van Houten critically compares the UAS-PD with professional doctorates in the United Kingdom, noting differences in orientation, programme structure, and challenges related to international recognition of the degree.
-The exact naming of a future title was still not settled upon by mid 2025.
+Van Houten critically compares the UAS-PD with professional doctorates in the United Kingdom.
+He posits that anglo-saxon professional doctorates that contain a clear academic component, related to a specific profession, but are furthermore largely comparable to a Dutch PhD.
+The proposed Dutch UAS-PD is however more practice oriented which may create challenges related to international recognition of the degree.
+The programme features identified as particularly relevant to its recognition include the institution’s awarding powers, admission routes, required research outputs, viva or defence requirements and the involvement of external examiners.
+The exact naming of a future title was still not settled upon by mid 2026.